p4535992/foundryvtt-compendiums-mix-dnd5e/README.md

 are in the DnD5e system and it wasn't working.
 So all I did was create actor/player types for each creature they could summon.

-Hope this saves you some time.

-Right now this only supports the following spells:
-* Find Familiar
-* Unseen Servant

-### Updated

-* Added new find familiar macro.
-You can find it in the macro compendium.

-### How to Use It

-* Go to the compendium tab and you will find the Summoner compendium.
-* Select the creature that the player wants to summon and right click it and select import
-* Finally, assign permissions to the player so they can interact with the token.

 ## [REMOVED][Supplemental Bestiary Pack](https://github.com/sparkcity/fvtt-supplementalbestiary) version 2.2.0

 A module that adds homebrew creatures to your D&D 5e game.